minhtet-htoon/4153-ref/docs/Site Tutorials/DIY.md

 # Use Project Y's Website as a Template For Your Own.
-The Website is licensed under the permissive MIT licence.
-Make sure you read it before starting.
+The website is licensed under the permissive MIT licence to let other teams use it as a template.
+Make sure you understand it before starting.

 ## Prerequisites